 Here are seven sneaky reasons that could be the reason for inflammation, allergic reactions, acne, and other pesky skin issues.

 A reason for acne you may have never considered before 2020 – your mask.
 The CDC recommends wearing a mask to prevent the spread of COVID-19, and masks are starting to appear in all sorts of fun, fashionable patterns to match any outfit.
 However, as more people have begun wearing masks, dermatologists are beginning to see the appearance of maskne – or mask-caused acne.
 Taking care of maskne is a two-pronged approach: Treat the acne and make sure your mask is clean.
-If you are wearing a cloth mask, be sure to wash it at least once a day – or, if you are using disposable masks, exchange them with a new one once a day.
+If you are wearing a cloth mask, be sure to wash it at least once a day in soap or detergent, preferably with hot water.
+If you are using a medical mask, do not re-use it.

 And we mean literally.
 When inflammation presents itself on the face, it could potentially give an indication of where it is originating from, says Hannah Braye, nutritionist and advisor for Bio-Kult.
 For example, if your forehead is the worst breakout area, it could point to a tummy issue.
 “This is often caused by low levels of beneficial bacteria, which can lead to the gut lining becoming hyper-permeable, or ‘leaky gut,’” she explains.
 “If endotoxins from the gut are able to migrate into the bloodstream, this can trigger an inflammatory response by the immune system, both locally and in areas of the body further afield, such as the skin.”
 When this happens, our gut microbes are imbalanced.
 It’s best to get a diagnosis from a professional like a GI doctor.
 They can walk you through about which steps you can take to regulate your system (for example, the FODMAP diet) and clear up your pores.